issacdowling/selfhostedsmarthomeguide/README.md

     speech(random.choice(currentlyResponse) + weekday + "the " + str(dayNum) + " of" + month)
 ```

-We get a number for the day, day of week, and month, then convert these to words using lists.
+We get a number for the day of the month, day of week, and month (so, Jan is 1, Dec is 12), then convert these to words using lists.
 Then, we speak a sentence which puts it all together.

 Go to your Rhasspy sentences section, and add this:
 ```